 The Implant Center offers one year fellowship and a two year certificate program in Implant Dentistry.
 The one-year Fellowship is an advanced graduate level program in both restorative and surgical implant dentistry.
 The fellow will complete implant surgeries on simple cases.
 In the restorative area both simple and complex cases will be treated.
 This program is supported with relevant coursework at the graduate level.
 The candidate is expected to master the techniques needed for treatment planning, placing simple implants in safe areas and the restorative treatment and construction of simple to advanced complexity cases involving implant restorations, have a working knowledge of the related surgical and periodontal considerations, maintenance, and the laboratory procedures related to the fabrication of implant-supported prostheses.

-The two-year Fellowship program is available to those Implant Fellows who show outstanding performance during their first year of training and who wish to expand their experience in the surgical techniques required for placement of dental implants.
+The two-year Certificate program is available to those Implant Fellows who show outstanding performance during their first year of training and who wish to expand their experience in the surgical techniques required for placement of dental implants.
 Additional relevant coursework and hands-on training is required of the second-year fellow.
 The second year fellow will interact directly with the interns and residents of the OMFS department and will be assigned surgical procedures in the general clinic.